- Stretch IRA Strategy

 - Spouse's beneficiary's birth date

-- If the first beneficiary is a spouse of the original account owner, we use this birth date to determine the life expectancy of the spouse's beneficiary.
+- If the first beneficiary is a spouse of the original account owner, tool uses this birth date to determine the life expectancy of the spouse's beneficiary.